srilayaenter/SrilayaEnterprises/docs/prd.md

     * **Date Validation:** System validates that Expected Delivery Date cannot be earlier than Shipped Date\n  + **Assign Button:** Save shipment assignment with selected handler and dates
   + **Automatic Shipping Charges Calculation:** System automatically calculates shipping charges based on order weight and handler rates (intrastate/interstate)\n\n- **Edit Shipment Details:**
   + Modify assigned handler\n  + Update shipped date (with validation to ensure it is not earlier than order created date)
-  + Update expected delivery date (with validation to ensure it is not earlier than shipped date)\n  + Save changes button
+  + Update expected delivery date (with validation to ensure it is not earlier than shipped date)
+  + Save changes button

 - **Shipment Status Tracking:**
   + Status options: Assigned, In Transit, Out for Delivery, Delivered, Returned